-Former North Surrey Minor Football President, Ken Smith, celebrated his 95th birthday on September 4th, 2015.
-Ken has been involved with NSMF since 1970 and continues to check in at the Bear Creek clubhouse every Saturday to say hi and socialize with the parents, players and cheerleaders.
+Ken was involved with NSMF since 1970 and continued to check in at the Bear Creek clubhouse every Saturday to say hi and socialize with the parents, players and cheerleaders.

 In 2000, when Ken turned 90, North Surrey dedicated it’s meeting room to him to show appreciation for his efforts over the years toward amateur football in BC.
 You can see a plaque on the door to the meeting room in his honor.